Mayon: 2014

-On August 12, a new 30–50 meter high lava dome appeared in the summit crater.
+On August 12, 2014, a new 30–50 m high lava dome appeared in the summit crater.
 This event was preceded by inflations of the volcano (measured by precise leveling, tilt data, and GPS), and increases in sulfur dioxide gas emissions.
 On September 14, rockfall events at the southeastern rim of the crater and heightened seismic activity caused PHIVOLCS to increase the alert level for Mayon from 2 to 3, which indicates relatively high unrest with magma at the crater, and that hazardous eruption is possible within weeks.

 The rockfalls and visible incandescence of the crater from molten lava and hot volcanic gas both indicated a possible incipient breaching of the growing summit lava dome.
 On September 15, NASA's Moderate-Resolution Imaging Spectroradiometer (MODIS) detected thermal anomalies near Mayon's summit, consistent with magma at the surface.
 On September 16, provincial governor Joey Salceda said that the government would begin to "fast-track the preparation to evacuate 12,000 families in the 6–8 km extended danger zone", and soldiers would enforce the no-go areas.

 On September 18, PHIVOLCS reported 142 VT earthquake events and 251 rockfall events.
 White steam plumes drifted to the south-southwest and rain clouds covered the summit.
-Sulfur dioxide (SO_{2}) emission was measured at a 757 tonnes after a peak of 2,360 tonnes on September 6.
+Sulfur dioxide (SO_{2}) emission was measured at 757 tonnes after a peak of 2360 tonnes on September 6.
 Deformation (precise leveling and tiltmeters) during the 3rd week of August 2014 recorded edifice inflation.